haru-project/apps/README.md

     > **Microphone selection and setup:**
     > By default, the audio node auto-detects an available microphone (e.g., Azure Kinect Microphone Array), which may not be the device you intend to use.
-    > To select a specific microphone, run `arecord -l` on your host to list available capture devices, then update the `audio.device` parameter in `data/speech/configs/haru_speech.yaml` to match the desired device name (e.g., `Zoom H8`).
+    > To select a specific microphone, run `arecord -l` on your host to list available capture devices, then update the `audio.device` parameter in `data/speech/configs/haru_speech.yaml` to match the desired device name (e.g., `ZOOM H8`).
     > If you are using a H6/H8/H12 recorder as your microphone input, make sure to set it to **Multi Track mode** on the device itself before connecting it to your computer.
 This ensures all input channels are available to the system.

     **Start command**: